 When she’s not in the office, Kathryn volunteers as a Board Member for the Association of Collaborative Professionals.
-In this capacity, she has served as Past Chair of the Association of Collaborative Professionals (Calgary) and is currently on the Standards and Education Subcommittee.
+In this capacity, she has served as Past Chair of the Association of Collaborative Professionals (Calgary).
 Kathryn is a regular attendee at major conferences related to her area of expertise, such as the Federation of Law Societies’ National Family Law Program.

 - Member of The Law Society of Alberta